MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/known-issues-new-deployment-experience.md

 | LCS tiles experience    | Not yet enabled.  |

 ### Features not intended to be implemented
-The following LCS features are deprecated and will not be implemented in the new deployment experience.
+The following LCS features are deprecated and will not be implemented in the modern deployment experience.

 | **Feature**        | **Description**   |
 |--------------------|--------|